davybrion/companysite-dotnet/content/blog/2008-01-sending-nhibernate-entities-over-the-wcf-wire.md

 <script src="https://gist.github.com/3611636.js?file=s6.cs"></script>

 I didn't write a test for this to prove it works, but if you step through it and you explore the returned object graph using the debugger, you'll see that everything is of the correct type... even the proxies make it through correctly.
-Manipulating the graph and using the PersistCustomer method also works, but it's not in this example anymore because i didn't wanna pollute my database every time i ran it to test it.
+Manipulating the graph and using the PersistCustomer method also works, but it's not in this example anymore because I didn't wanna pollute my database every time I ran it to test it.

-I did have problems when i was hosting the service both in the console and through IIS at the same time... some requests would then fail to deserialize the returned graph properly.
+I did have problems when I was hosting the service both in the console and through IIS at the same time... some requests would then fail to deserialize the returned graph properly.
 If you don't run both hosts at the same time, it works.
-I have no idea why this caused issues, but after wasting a few hours trying to figure it out, i just gave up.
+I have no idea why this caused issues, but after wasting a few hours trying to figure it out, I just gave up.
 You can reproduce it by running the ServiceConsoleHost, ServiceClient and ServiceWebClient projects in the solution.
 Sometimes that just works as well, so you may have to try a few times to get it to fail.
-So if anyone can shed some light on that issue, i'd be most interested in hearing about it :)
+So if anyone can shed some light on that issue, I'd be most interested in hearing about it :)

 You can download the solution <a href="http://davybrion.com/NHibernateAndWcfExample.zip">here</a>.
 Note that this is a Visual Studio 2008 solution...